New Bottega Veneta designer Lee mixes modern and classic at Milan show

 For men, there were knits, sometimes ribbed or with rolled up necks, deconstructed or slit, and with extra long sleeves.
 Tailored coats were sleek and worn over sheer-like tops.
 Trousers were tucked into chunky boots.

-The colour palette was mainly dark - black, dark purple, navy and brown, but dabs of orange, turquoise, cream, shiny pink and lilac added bursts of colour.
+The color palette was mainly dark - black, dark purple, navy and brown, but dabs of orange, turquoise, cream, shiny pink and lilac added bursts of color.

 Heels and men’s shoes also bore the quilted pattern.
 Women also wore chunky boots.